PIPESTONE

 Sosthene and Kara Maletoungou in Africa

-Today’s trivia question: Who visited the witch of Endor?
+Today’s trivia question: Who was healed of leprosy by Elisha?

 Memory Verse